Click here to subscribe to my free fortnightly Life Coaching Accelerators, for insider coaching tips.

 Unfortunately, by the time she came to me to coach her through the process, she had already commissioned the website to a local designer.

-She also didn’t want me to see the website until it was finished so I had no option but to go along with that.
-I was her coach not her website person!
+She also didn’t want me to see the website until it was finished so I had no option but to go along with that even though I could foresee some big website mistakes.

 Lexie was wonderfully proactive in the other aspects of setting up her online business.
 She created a really snazzy logo, sourced and engaged suitable teachers to take the flood of enquiries she was expecting when the website was launched.
-She had all the systems and schedules in place and had asked the designer to set her up a a booking system for eager Asian students.
+All the systems and schedules were in place and she had asked the designer to set her up a a booking system for eager Asian students.

 I would add that this website was not a “cheapy” no frills website such as Wix or Weeby, but was costing her thousands of dollars to have built.
 The designer had also locked Lexie into a plan where there were costs for every change made to the content.

 Just before launch date I got to see the website.
-It was quite impressive, with huge moving pictures and lots of gimmicks.
-It looked good - but apart from not having the SEO keyword components to enable it to be found , it had scrappy content, didn't engage the visitor, was hard to navigate and had no real call to action.
+It was visually quite impressive, with huge moving pictures and lots of gimmicks.
+It looked good - but apart from not having the SEO keyword components to enable it to be found, it had scrappy content, didn't engage the visitor, was hard to navigate and had no real call to action.

 I knew she was heading for a website disaster and there was nothing I could do to help her.